David-T-Projects/SeniorCitizensHackathon/README.md

 UAH Hackathon 2024

 Authors:
-David Tollet
+David Tollet,
-Caleb Boss
+Caleb Boss,
-September Abbott
+September Abbott,
-Ben Morgan
+Ben Morgan,

 # Introduction
 Need information about UAH for your senior design project, personal use, or a HACKATHON?
 This is an API with various publically accessible data scraped directly from the UAH website.